Jerry Sandusky: Investigation and charges

 In December 2011, Sandusky was charged with an additional 12 counts of sexual crimes against children.
 The grand jury's second presentment charged Sandusky with an additional count of involuntary deviate sexual intercourse and two additional counts of unlawful contact with a minor.
 The additional victims, known only as "Victim 9" and "Victim 10," were participants in Sandusky's youth program and were between the ages of 10 and 12 at the time of the sexual assaults.

 On December 7, 2011, Sandusky was arrested for a second time based on the additional sexual abuse charges.
 Sandusky was released on $250,000 bail and placed on monitored house arrest while he awaited trial.
-Sandusky chose to waive his preliminary hearing that took place in mid-December.

 Pre-trial interviews

 On November 14, in a televised phone interview on NBC's Rock Center with Brian Williams, Sandusky admitted to correspondent Bob Costas to having showered with underage boys and touching their bodies, as he described it "without intent of sexual contact."
 Sandusky denied being a pedophile.
 The interview received substantial coverage in the media, particularly regarding the manner in which Sandusky answered Costas when asked if he is sexually attracted to young boys:

 In the days following the interview, several potential victims contacted State College lawyer Andy Shubin to tell their stories, with one claiming Sandusky had abused him in the 1970s.

 In a taped interview with Jo Becker of The New York Times on December 3, 2011, Sandusky and his lawyer, Joe Amendola, attempted to clarify the remarks he made in the November 14 interview:

 During the same interview, Sandusky responded to the initial 40 charges of sexual crimes against children: